rajatmodi62/rajatmodi62.github.io/_posts/2026-04-01-akorn_followup.md

         }, 3000);
     })();
 </script>
 Consider the pen given above.
 There are two copies of the same pen.
 One pen represents the face.
 Another pen represents the lip.
+Both the pens are having a `phase difference` in their motion.
+However, their trajectory is `identical`.

 Computationally, you can think of these two pens as two vectors rotating in a higher dimensional space.
 For clarity, here we can assume those two vectors in the 2d space.